 - Sales and marketing

 It’s free to set up a profile, and once you’ve done so you can use Guru’s filter feature to narrow your search.
 And, like other platforms, you can communicate directly with clients, create contracts, send invoices and receive payments on the website.

 Guru offers a free plan that allows for up to ten proposals per month, and after that has four other plans in its pricing structure ranging from $11.95 per month for 50 pitches per month to $49.95 per month for 50 pitches but with a lower percentage fee taken out of client payments.

-With all of its pricing plans, including the free one, Guru collects a percentage of payments ranging from 9% down to 5%.
+With all of its pricing plans, including the free one, Guru collects a percentage of payments ranging from 5% to 9%.

 FlexJobs had an honorable start in 2007 as a website focused on providing legitimate work from home opportunities amidst a sea of scams and wild goose chases.
 It’s maintained a reputation as a quality job listing site and is a popular choice for finding remote assistant jobs and Virtual Assistant jobs for beginners.